sasv-challenge/sasv-challenge.github.io/index.md

 - **Tomi Kinnunen** (University of Eastern Finland, Finland)

 ### Acknowledgment
 The organising committee have received comments and technical support from the below list of advisors.
+Names in alphabetical order.
+- Héctor Delgado (Nuance Communications, Spain)
+- Kong Aik Lee (A*STAR, Singapore)
 - Massimiliano Todisco (Eurecom, France)
-- Kong Aik Lee (A*STAR, Singapore)
 - Md Sahidullah (Inra, France)
 - Xuechen Liu (University of Eastern Finland, Finland)

 ## Contact
 Please send an e-mail to **sasv.challenge@gmail.com** if you have any questions.